OpenBB-finance/OpenBB/website/content/terminal/econometrics/_index.md

 kurtosistest only valid for n>=20 ... continuing anyway, n=16
 ```

-The variable `-d` refers to the dependent variable, in this example `longley.totemp`, and `-i` refers to the
+The argument `-d` refers to the dependent variable, in this example `longley.totemp`, and the argument `-i` refers to the
 independent variables, in this example this is `longley.gnpdefl,longley.gnp,longley.unemp,longley.armed,longley.pop,longley.year`.

-With this regression done, it is possible to perform tests on the residuals of the model.
+After running the regression estimation, it is possible to perform tests on the residuals of the model.
 E.g. for autocorrelation and
 heteroscedasity as shown below with the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/econometrics/bgod/" target="_blank">bgod</a> and
 <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/econometrics/bpag/" target="_blank">bpag</a> commands.